OpenTTD/grfcodec/README.txt

 Action 12 <num-def>: Only corrected if a corrected value exists that makes the sprite length agree with num-def.

+[*] These can be unsafe, and are not enabled unless -a/--autocorrect is
+    specified twice.

 In all cases, the parsing logic changes; in some cases substantially.
 If the resultant error/warning messages are illogical, try again without -a, and you may get better messages.